M1cR0xf7/Spider-Nawar/README.md

 # use -d flag to print cookies, payload, headers
 python ./stupidbot.py -d

-# use --serve flag to serve http with flask
+# use serve argument to serve http with flask (must be the first argument)
-python ./stupidbot.py --serve
+python ./stupidbot.py serve

 # output (csv format)